henry2004y/Ganymede/ulfwaves.md

 1. Solar wind dynamic pressure pulses identified by

-  * depressed magnetic field strength;
+  * depressed magnetic field strength
-  * enhanced plasma density;
+  * enhanced plasma density
-  * compressed magnetosphere;
+  * compressed magnetosphere
-  * enhanced magnetic field strength observed by "static" satellites.
+  * enhanced magnetic field strength observed by "static" satellites

 [Southwood and Kivelson][SouthwoodKivelson1990] has described the basic picture of pressure viriations pretty well:
 < The magnetosphere is not rigid; the plasma motions due to compression are not necessarily in phase.
 If a change in external pressure takes place on a time scale shorter than the time taken by a MHD wave to travel through the magnetospheric cavity (~ 10 min), the magnetopause acts as a source of a compressional MHD signal that propagates through the system.
 As well as communicating the new equilibrium conditions, the signal can excite transient responses, for example normal modes.